nigjo/gedviews/README.md

 # GEDCOM-Views Collection

-A collection of simple webpages to display gedcom data.
+A collection of simple webpages to display GEDCOM data.
 This is not an editor (yet)!

 The Site is designed as PWA and will store no data on server side.
-Your Gedcom file is stored in yours browsers local storage.
+Your GEDCOM file is stored in yours browsers local storage.

 ## gedcom.js